 Building delivery experience for the new courier

-- Building Delivery Experience
+- Building Delivery Experience.

-- Start Small
+- Start Small.

-- Put in the Time
+- Put in the Time.

-- Expand Experience
+- Expand Experience.

-- Continue Learning
+- Continue Learning.

-- Safety First
+- Safety First.

 Building delivery experience

 There’s a reason they want experienced drivers.
 Anyone using a delivery app to complete deliveries, wants to make money at it.
 And building experience is how to start.
 This isn’t to say the driver needs courier experience from the start.
 Indeed, courier experience, and road experience, are not mutually exclusive.
 They’re just different.
+But they are earned.
+Over the course of time.

 Start Small